SagorKumarSaha/Tradiumpro_Website_Automation_Testing/README.md

 6. You have to run this automation testing in this way ->

     singup.java -> login.java -> ForgotPassword.java -> Reset_password.java -> Security_settings.java -> Two_FA_and_security_method.java -> Logout.java

+   then it will run perfectly without any error.

+8. I have changed all the emails in my java files.
+So you can run the test for once perfectly.
+You do not need to change any emails.

+For any issue plz contact me.
+Email - sagorsaha746@gmail.com